A NEW ANTI-VIRAL TECHNOLOGY

 Dr. Mark Einstein, Principle Investigator, Chair of the Dept. of Obstetrics and Gynecology, Rutgers New Jersey Medical School

 Divine 9 is a available today to patients as an OTC personal lubricant.
-Patient recommendations should be based on the fact that Divine 9 is a pleasant to use, plant-based personal lubricant with hypoallergenic properties.
+Patient recommendations should be based on the fact that Divine 9 is a pleasant to use, plant-based personal lubricant similar to natural vaginal lubrication.

 What About Vaccines?